dang-hoang-hieu/docker-memo/README.md

 ```
 docker ps
-docker exec -it conciergeu_dialog bash # now you are inside container, you can start running `rails console`
+docker exec -it name_of_container/or id bash # now you are inside container, you can start running `rails console`
 ```
 ☆＼(￣ー￣)／☆